 It will tell you when you need to use your voice more.

 Your job isn’t to fight it or push through.
-Your job is to trust in it.
+Your job is to trust in it enough to make a change.

-Today, my business and life look completely different than they did that Summer.
+Today, my business and life look completely different than that Summer in 2015.

-I show up online and create content because I want to, not have to.
+I show up online, create content and serve my audience because I want to, not have to.

 My morning routine includes four hours of self care, simply because I can, and the boundaries I have in place allow me to truly work less and live more.